ulixee/platform/datastore/docs/overview/configuration.md

 If no connectionToCore is provided to a Datastore, a localhost CloudNode connection will attempt to be automatically discovered.

-### Defer Running Datastore

-Any script you run from the command line that default exports a Datastore instance is automatically run.
-You can disable autorun defer running by setting ULX_DATASTORE_DISABLE_AUTORUN to `true`.

-- ULX_DATASTORE_DISABLE_AUTORUN `string`.
-Set this to `true` to explicitly disable autorunning Datastores when a script is directly executed from the command line.

 ### Datastore Core Storage {#storage}

 Datastore Core stores and retrieves [packaged Datastores](./deployment) from a configurable location on a machine.
 This directory will contain:

 1. `dbx*`.
 Packaged datastores organized into folders by their Bech32m encoded hashes.
-2. `index.db`.
-A sqlite3 file containing an index of all Datastores installed locally.
-This index will be automatically updated if new files are added to the folder and requested in a query.
+2. `metadata.db`.
+A sqlite3 file containing version history and stats of all Datastores installed locally.
+This index will be automatically updated if new compressed .dbx.tgz files are added to the directory.

 During bootup, any Packaged Datastore files (`.dbx`) in this directory will be automatically unpacked and loaded.